 W&M boasts the third-highest four-year graduation rate among public universities in the United States.

 Source: U.S. Department of Education College Navigator

 Greater affordability for Virginia's middle-income families

 In addition to need-based aid, W&M is committed to helping promising students – both in-state and out-of-state – access the distinct brand of education that William & Mary offers through a mix of scholarships and other financial aid support.
-To that end, the university has made scholarships a top priority in the recently launched fundraising campaign, and we aspire to raise $350 million to help remove financial barriers that prevent talented students from attending William & Mary.
+To that end, the university has made scholarships a top priority in its fundraising campaign, and we aspire to raise $350 million to help remove financial barriers that prevent talented students from attending William & Mary.